simolus3/drift/docs/content/examples/server_sync.md

 Drift also supports the PowerSync SQL extension [in drift files](../generation_options/index.md#available-extensions).

 [This example](https://github.com/powersync-ja/powersync.dart/tree/main/demos/supabase-todolist-drift) shows how PowerSync can be integrated into a drift app.

-## ElectricSQL

-!!! note "This section may be outdated"

-    The Dart package for Electric referenced here refers to an [older version of Electric SQL](https://legacy.electric-sql.com/), the current version of Electric does not appear to be available to Dart apps.

-[ElectricSQL](https://electric-sql.com/) is a solution you can self-host to synchronize PostgreSQL databases with clients.
-Instead of having to deal with changes manually, a service receives updates from the PostgreSQL server and local sqlite3 databases.
-This service takes care of all the synchronization logic, with no backend changes and only simple frontend changes being required to integrate this.

-There is no official Dart support yet, but there are [community bindings](https://github.com/SkillDevs/electric_dart) which have great support for drift databases.
-This even works with stream queries - writes happening in the backend are quickly synchronized to the frontend, and will update the UI right away.

-[This example](https://github.com/SkillDevs/electric_dart/tree/master/todos_flutter) contains a Flutter app and a simple backend, both using drift and synchronizing their database with ElectricSQL.